Lot's Poor Choices

 The Lord visited both Abraham and Lot and each was in a different state of readiness.

-- Abraham was waiting, anticipating the coming and God blessed him and Sarah and heard his prayer.
+- Abraham was waiting, anticipating the coming and God blessed both him and Sarah in answer to their prayer.

 - Lot was enjoying the world, trying to fit in to it and his compromising nearly cost him his life.

-It is not just the end of the world.
-The Lord can visit you with a blessing or a test at any time and you must be ready, aware that this may happen to you.
+The Lord's coming is not only at the end of the world.
+The Lord can visit us with a blessing or a test at any time and we must be ready, aware that this may happen to us.

 2. Nothing is too difficult for God

 Sarah was passed childbearing age.
 Lot had lost everything.
 The daughters of Lot saw no future for themselves.
-They forgot or doubted that nothing is too hard for the Lord.
-We need to take the impossible things or those things that look impossible and give them up in prayer to the God for whom nothing is too difficult.
+They forgot or doubted that nothing was too hard for the Lord.
+We need to take the impossible things or those things that look impossible and give them up in prayer to the God for Whom nothing is too difficult.

 3. Mercy and justice

 We need to always keep in mind that God is a God of mercy and justice.
-Not just patience and understanding and forgiveness, but judgment and punishment and reckoning.
-It is okay to depend on God's mercy but not to presume on it.
+Not just patience, understanding, and forgiveness, but judgment, punishment, and reckoning too!
+We do well to depend on God's mercy but not to presume on it.
 God's justice will judge the hypocrites, the unfaithful and the unbelievers.